awsdocs/amazon-dynamodb-developer-guide/doc_source/Scan.md

 ## Limiting the Number of Items in the Result Set<a name="Scan.Limit"></a>

 The `Scan` operation allows you to limit the number of items that it returns in the result\.
-To do this, set the `Limit` parameter to the maximum number of items that you want\.
+To do this, set the `Limit` parameter to the maximum number of items you wish the `Scan` operation to return, prior to filter expression evaluation\.

 For example, suppose you `Scan` a table, with a `Limit` value of `6`, and without a filter expression\.
 The `Scan` result will contain the first six items from the table that match the key condition expression from the request\.